Timdnb/electronic-component-classification/docs/index.md

 <!-- possible TODO: add bounding box labels -->

 # Training
-TODO: Explain metrics (mAP50 and 95)
-For the training of the models we have chosen to use [YOLOv5m](https://github.com/ultralytics/yolov5) for its simplicity and well-proven performance.
+For the training of the models we have chosen to use YOLOv5m[^2] for its simplicity and well-proven performance.
 Two models were trained separately utilizing 2 T4 or a single P100 GPUs  in Kaggle.

 The model to detect components was trained with the standard hyperparameters at an image size of 640x640 and batch size of 32.
 The model has been trained for 25 epochs, leading to the following performance on the validation set: